sathsaranigithub/Coco-Guard/README.md

 The purpose of the Coco Guard app is to empower farmers with intelligent tools for identifying coconut tree diseases, forecasting coconut demand, and predicting coconut yield, enabling data-driven decision-making to optimize farming and trade practices.
 This app is motivated by the current challenges in Sri Lanka, where coconut harvesting is declining due to diseases and rising coconut prices, impacting both local consumption and export opportunities.
 By providing advanced solutions, Coco Guard aims to help develop the export market, support Sri Lanka's economy, and offer a valuable resource for coconut farmers not only in Sri Lanka but also worldwide.

 ## Technologies used
-Firebase: For login, registration, saving yield records, and storing demand forecasting data.
+- **Firebase: For login, registration, saving yield records, and storing demand forecasting data.**
-Google Colab: To build and train the three models — yield prediction, demand forecasting prediction, and coconut disease object detection.
+- **Google Colab: To build and train the three models — yield prediction, demand forecasting prediction, and coconut disease object detection.**
-Roboflow: For annotating coconut tree disease images.
+- **Roboflow: For annotating coconut tree disease images.**
-GCP (Google Cloud Platform): For deploying the three models — yield prediction, demand forecasting prediction, and coconut disease object detection
+- **GCP (Google Cloud Platform): For deploying the three models — yield prediction, demand forecasting prediction, and coconut disease object detection.**
-Gemini AI: To create coconut tree disease management plans.
+- **Gemini AI: To create coconut tree disease management plans.**

 ## Demo video Android & Desktop